yesiamrocks/scrolly.js/README.md

 ### No dependency
 Plug and play and ready to implement.
 No dependency with any third party JavaScript plugin, framework or library.

+# Pricing Guide
+ScrollyJS is completely free to use.
+For any commercial projects, themes or any applications you should have to buy a commercial license.
+We offer you to a commercial license with two different packages.
+To learn more please take a look our [support](https://scrollyjs.com/support-policy.html) and [licensing](https://scrollyjs.com/licensing.html) sections.